Chapter 21

 “So much for gratitude!”

-We will settle Point Pleasant ourselves.
+We will settle Point Pleasant: ourselves.

 “We?
 Who’s we?”

-None of this is your concern, manica.
+None of this is your concern: manica.

-Enough stalling.
+Enough: stalling.

 “You need a bath.”

-Now we recite the poetry of lacera-
+Now we recite: the poetry of lacera-

-The pig ached herself upright.
-She wheeled, searching for Pakicetus, but all she saw was-
+Tippi creaked aright, searching for Pakicetus, but all she saw was-

 Big Rehoboth’s chair?

-Down the road,in the dark, Pakicetus was levitating, in parts.
+Down the road, in the dark, Pakicetus was levitating: in parts.

-The pig felt something land on her head.
+Tippi felt something plop on her head.

 Bio-magnetics online, said the memory crown.